 Hydroquinone, also known as benzene-1, 4-diol, is an aromatic organic compound which is a type of phenol, having the chemical formula C6H4 (OH) 2.
-Its chemical structure has two hydroxyl groups bonded to a benzene ring in a para position.
-Hydroquinone is commonly used as a biomarker for benzene exposure.
-The presence of hydroquinone in normal individuals stems mainly from direct dietary ingestion, catabolism of tyrosine and other substrates by gut bacteria, ingestion of arbutin-containing foods, cigarette smoking, and the use of some over-the-counter medicines.
+Its chemical structure has two hydroxyl groups bonded to a benzene ring in a para position. it is commonly used as a biomarker for benzene exposure.
+The presence of this product in normal individuals stems mainly from direct dietary ingestion, catabolism of tyrosine and other substrates by gut bacteria, ingestion of arbutin-containing foods, cigarette smoking, and the use of some over-the-counter medicines.

 Hydroquinone is a skin-lightening agent.
 It bleaches the skin, which can be helpful when treating different forms of hyperpigmentation.